aflin/rampart/docs/source/rampart-sql.rst

 .. _sql_params:

 SQL Parameters:
-    Sql Parameters are specified in an :green:`Array` with each member correspond to each ``?`` in the sql statement.
+    SQL Parameters are specified in an :green:`Array` with each member corresponding to each ``?`` in the SQL statement.
+Alternatively parameters can be named in an :green:`Object` with each value in the :green:`Object` corresponding to each ``?key_name`` in the SQL statement.

     Example:

 .. code-block:: javascript